Hectarea1996/cl-physac/README.md

 <a id="header-adp-github-headertag628"></a>
 ## Installation

 First\, you need to install Physac\.
-However\, the project does not generate any shared libraries\, so you should instal Physac from [this fork](https://github.com/Hectarea1996/Physac)\.
+However\, the project does not generate any shared libraries\, so you should install Physac from [this fork](https://github.com/Hectarea1996/Physac)\.
 Follow the installation instructions\:

 `````shell
 cd /path/to/your/repositories